cookbooks/java/README.md

 Description
 ===========

-Installs a Java.
-Uses OpenJDK by default but supports installation of Oracle's JDK.
+Installs Java.
+Uses OpenJDK (by default) but supports installation of Oracle's JDK.

 This cookbook also provides the `java_ark` LWRP which other java cookbooks can use to install java-related applications from binary